redbadger/awesome-badger/chriswhealy/Introduction to WebAssembly Text/04/README.md

 No string datatype; no character datatype.

 In fact, there isn't even a Boolean type! [^1]

+Other data types exist such as the Vector type [`v128`](https://webassembly.github.io/spec/core/syntax/types.html#vector-types), [reference types](https://webassembly.github.io/spec/core/syntax/types.html#reference-types) and [function types](https://webassembly.github.io/spec/core/syntax/types.html#function-types), but these are beyond the scope of this introduction and will not be discussed here.

 ### Interpreting Integers
 One very important point here concerns how you interpret integers.